 But Isn’t All Analysis Simply Subjective Opinion?

 Not necessarily.
-Consider this criticism: the idea that Hanna is the sole survivor of a CIA genetics program to grow super soldiers is a completely cheezy one.
-It feels like something that was thrown in there to satisfy the “Why now?” question the higher-ups like to throw around in story meetings, rather than something that was an essential part of the story.
+Consider this criticism: the idea that Hanna is the sole survivor of a CIA genetics program to grow super soldiers is a cheezy one.
+It feels like something thrown in there to satisfy the “Why now?” question the higher-ups like to throw around in story meetings, rather than something that was an essential part of the story.

 Super-soldiers are cheezy.
 That is a subjective opinion that has nothing to with the structure of the actual story.
 It is simply storytelling and there is no reason why someone else can’t come up to me and say, “You’re wrong.
 Telling the story of genetic super soldiers in the year 2011 is a fresh and compelling idea and doesn’t feel like an 80s sci-fi thriller at all.”

-They would be wrong, but they could do it and the eventual argument that would follow would have us both running around in circles proclaiming our own opinions with no apparent impact on the other.
+They would be wrong, but they could do it and the eventual argument that would follow would have us both running around in circles proclaiming our own opinions with no impact on the other.

 Why not allow Hanna’s bad-ass fighting skills to be simply the result of sixteen years of secluded training with her father?
 Isn’t that what the trailer sold us?
 Ahh, but I digress…